Bricktech2000/Notes/notes/self-taught-software-engineer.md

 > "the hardest part about this whole journey is getting that first job -- but once you get that first job, recruiters are gonna be messaging you almost everyday."

+coding interviews are about more than just programming &mdash; <https://youtu.be/0Z9RW_hhUT4>

 ## Moving Forward

 - best way to increase income often is changing jobs, not asking for a raise